 Tele-health consultations are available for those who cannot travel, are unwell or at risk.
 These appointments are done via GP Consult, telephone or Skype if you would prefer.
 For more information on accessing GP Consult, please visit this information guide here:

-Yes Dr Goh and Dr Peters can also schedule consultations at Mater Private Redlands and North Lakes Monserrat Day Hospital (see addresses above).
+Yes Dr Goh can also schedule consultations at Mater Private Redlands and Dr Chris Jardim at Northlakes Day Hospital (see addresses above).
 You can request a consultation at these locations by calling our primary clinic on (07) 3488 8118 or emailing us HERE:

-Firstly, there is a 10-day cooling off period prior to any cosmetic procedure.
+Firstly, there is a 7-day (minimum) cooling off period prior to being able to book any cosmetic procedure.

 When you are ready to schedule your surgery, a VPS client support officer will discuss available dates with you.
 As you can imagine, different surgeries carry varying availability, depending on the magnitude (length) of the procedure, the hospital you choose to have the procedure at and any relevant wait times or constraints that the hospital is experiencing.